cerebral-technology/alexmill.github.io/posts/_posts/2016-11-19-how-to-semi-supervised-learning-pca-principle-component-analysis.md

 ---
 layout: post
+title: "How to do (semi) supervised learning with PCA"
-title: "How to do (semi) supervised learning with principal component analysis (PCA)"
+h1: "How to do (semi) supervised learning with principal component analysis (PCA)"
 categories: ["blog"]
 author: "Alex Miller"
 meta: "A short explainer on how to make the connection between unsupervised and supervised machine learning methods using PCA."